NestJS

 Prerequisites

-Before you begin, ensure you meet the following requirements:
+Before you begin, ensure that you have:

-- Node.js environment: version 16.13 or higher (recommended 18.15+)
+- Node.js environment: Version 16.13 or higher (18.15+ recommended)

-- npm or yarn: package manager
+- npm or yarn: Package manager

-- NestJS CLI: globally install the NestJS command-line tool
+- NestJS CLI: Globally install the NestJS command-line tool

 Environment Preparation

-1. Install NestJS CLI
+1. Install the NestJS CLI

-# Globally install NestJS CLI
+# Globally install the NestJS CLI

 npm install -g @nestjs/cli

-# Verify installation
+# Verify the installation

 nest --version